samtaziaux/KiDS-Sam_master/README.md

             python setup.py install

-    If you don't have administrator privileges or simply want to install it in a non-standard place (e.g., your home directory, then type
+    If you don't have administrator privileges, or simply want to install it in a non-standard place (e.g., your home directory), then type

             python setup.py install --prefix=path/to/installation/